nspcc-dev/neofs-api/proto-docs/object.md

 Delete the object from a container.
 There is no immediate removal guarantee.
 Object will be marked for removal and deleted eventually.
+Notice that some types of objects (see ObjectType) can not be removed, currently it's Tombstone and Lock.

 Extended headers can change `Delete` behaviour:
 * __NEOFS__NETMAP_EPOCH \